loaielhady/postgres_cluster/Database_cluster/cluster_using_pgpool2.md

 # Pgpool

-Pgpool is an open-source middleware that sits between PostgreSQL databases and client applications, acting as a proxy to provide features like load balancing, connection pooling, and automatic failover for high availability and scalability.
+Pgpool is an open-source middleware that sits between PostgreSQL databases and client applications, features like load balancing, connection pooling, and automatic failover for high availability and scalability.
 It transparently handles database requests, directing reads to multiple servers and writes to a master, significantly boosting performance by reducing connection overhead and distributing workload without requiring major application code changes.

 ## Prerequisites
-- pgpool-II installed on server
+- pgpool-II installed on server.
 - connectivety between primary and standby server to pgpool-II server.

 ## Overview of the steps